 Equity price risk is the risk that the fair values of investments in quoted equity securities could decrease as a result of changes in the prices of equity indices and the value of individual stocks.
-The Group is exposed to equity securities price risk because of investments held by the Parent Company, which are classified in the consolidated statement of financial position as AFS investments.
+The Group is exposed to equity securities price risk because of investments held by the Parent Company, which are classified in the consolidated statement of financial position as equity instruments at FVOCI and AFS investments.

-The following table shows the sensitivity of the Group's equity (through OCI) from changes in the carrying value of the Group's AFS investments due to reasonably possible changes in the Philippine Stock Exchange index (PSEi), with all other variables held constant.
+The following table shows the sensitivity of the Group's equity (through OCI) from changes in the carrying value of the Group's equity instruments at FVOCI, AFS investments due to reasonably possible changes in the Philippine Stock Exchange index (PSEi), with all other variables held constant.
 The analysis links PSEi changes, which proxies for general market movements, to individual stock prices through adjusted betas of each individual stock.
 Betas are coefficients depicting the sensitivity of individual stock prices to market movements.